 Want more?
 Try A Small Window of Tolerence

 Throughout my life, I have had little choice to build up my resilience.
-A skillset that I have built upon through my years-long battle with mental illness and my decade in a half’ serving as a firefighter
+It’s a skillset that I have built upon through my years-long battle with mental illness and my decade-and-a-half serving as a firefighter.

 What has been most helpful to me in this regard is the fire service.
 When you are in the emergency services, you act in the face of tragedy and come to understand that tough decisions have to be made.
 Why?
 Because if you don’t, who will?
 And if you are unwilling, the outcome could be dire.

-Having PTSD as a result of my years of making unfortunate calls and seeing the chaotic side of humanity, I learned one other thing; that nature doesn’t care about how we feel, that we go through unspeakable hardships and unprecedented global health emergencies.
+Having PTSD as a result of my years of making unfortunate calls and seeing the chaotic side of humanity, I learned one other thing – that nature doesn’t care about how we feel, that we go through unspeakable hardships and unprecedented global health emergencies.
 It just doesn’t.
-Therefore, it’s incumbent on us to, no matter how hard it is, to make these pretty tough decisions.
+Therefore, it’s incumbent on us, no matter how hard it is, to make these pretty tough decisions.

 We have proven to ourselves that we are mental health warriors by tackling it each and every day.
 Now, we must do the same in the midst of this health emergency.
-Like we always say to one another when depression, PTSD, Anxiety, BDP etc. consumes us, you got this!
-We will be ok.
+Like we always say to one another when depression, PTSD, Anxiety, BDP etc. consumes us: “You got this!”
+We will be okay.

 I want you to live: Go to Crisis Services Canada If you need help

 Want to help make my book a reality?
 Donate here: GoFundMe